ibm-cloud-docs/direct-link/about.md

 * **IBM Colocation Services:** None.

-* **Redundancy:** To establish redundancy for IBM Cloud Direct Link Connect, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the IBM Cloud Connect provider.
+* **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to (2) diverse cross-connect routers (XCRs) as part of the product.
+To establish redundant connectivity, customers must configure BGP on each Direct Link connection as they see fit to achieve redundancy.
+Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

 * **Local/Global Routing Options:** The Local Routing option is the default routing option.
 It provides access to datacenters within the same Market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
 The Global Routing option is required as an add-on to connect your in-market IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
 It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

 ## The IBM Cloud Direct Link Dedicated solution

-The IBM Cloud Direct Link Dedicated solution lets customers terminate a dedicated, single-mode, fiber cross-connect into their own {{site.data.keyword.BluSoftlayer_notm}} private network.
+The IBM Cloud Direct Link Dedicated solution lets customers terminate a Single-tenant, fiber-based cross-connect into their own {{site.data.keyword.BluSoftlayer_notm}} private network connection.
+This offering can be leveraged by customers with Colocation adjacent to IBM Cloud PoPs and Data Centers; as well as Network Service Providers delivering circuits to Customer premises or other Data Centers.

  **Common Use Cases:** _Best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-This option usually is selected: (1) when the desired PoP does not have the desired IBM Cloud Direct Link Exchange provider, (2) for high-performance workloads requiring high throughput, or (3) for compliance requirements that cannot be satisfied by the  IBM Cloud Direct Link Exchange implementation model._
+This option usually is selected: (1) when the desired PoP does not have the desired Exchange or Network Service Provider, (2) for high-performance workloads requiring high throughput, or (3) for compliance requirements that cannot be satisfied by either the IBM Cloud Direct Link Exchange or Connect implementation model._

 ![Figure 3](/images/Direct-link-Dedicated.png)